-Along now comes Resume Builder.
+Along now comes Resume Builder (no longer available.
+LinkedIn now offers a Microsoft connected tool, Resume Assistant).
 Technically still in the experimental stage and without a release date (though it is fully usable), it’s another natural extension of LinkedIn.
 From what Dufour says, LinkedIn agrees.
 “We want the LinkedIn profile to be the professional profile of record, whatever the context – personal and professional brand-building,” Dufour writes in his email.

 He rightly points out that, “We are a leading source of quality candidates for corporations…” Indeed the public nature of most of the profiles provides a higher degree of confidence in their accuracy than do the private resumes of a job board.
 And because of the value the professional groups and contacts offer, the sheer number of participants — 85 million a month ago — is well beyond what any of the job boards has.

 So Resume Builder — did I mention how cool it is? — is a good thing, right?

 Not necessarily, says Gerry Crispin.
 Partner in the recruitment consultancy CareerXroads, he told my colleague Amybeth Hale that LinkedIn could end up rebranding itself as “the new job board of the 21st century.”